akarishiraj/akarishiraj/README.md

 - 🔭 I’m currently working on Python
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate on Github
-- 🤔 I’m looking for help with Competitive Porgramming and Flutter
+- 🤔 I’m looking for help with Competitive Porgramming and Web Development.
 - 💬 Ask me about Python or Tech Related Stuff
 - 📫 How to reach me:
 [Twitter - @akarishiraj](https://twitter.com/akarishiraj) ||